oasci/pitt-biosc1540-2024f/biosc1540/syllabus/index.md

 !!! warning "Programming experience"

-    Exposure to programming language fundamentals such as variables, functions, and conditionals is not required but **strongly recommended**.
-    We will be using Python&mdash;especially [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/)/[Polars](https://pola.rs/), [SciPy](https://scipy.org/), and [Matplotlib](https://matplotlib.org/)&mdash;throughout the course to explore topics in computational biology.
-    The [teaching team](/team) will provide a crash course in Python during the first week of class and use an ungraded skills check to assess your programming preparedness.
+    In contrast to previous semesters, no programming will be necessary for the successful completion of this course.